-KZRV does not require or suggest blocking, supports, jacks, etc. to be used under slide-outs during extended normal use
+KZRV does not require or suggest blocking, supports, jacks, etc. to be used under slide-outs during extended normal use.
+By using blocks or jacks may distort water sealing capabilities of seals.

 When opening slide room, DO NOT over-extend.
 Fascia board can be distorted, loosened or bent from correct position